-I'm an associate professor in Auburn University's Master of Technical and Professional Communication Program in the Department of English, and the Editor of Communication Design Quarterly.
+I'm a professor in Auburn University's Master of Technical and Professional Communication Program in the Department of English, the Editor of Communication Design Quarterly , co-director of Auburn's Lab for Usability, Communication, Interaction, and Accessibility (LUCIA), and the Director of Graduate Studies for the English Department.

 My research interests include perceptions of environmental rhetoric, ethics, and document design.
 My edited collection, Topic-Driven Environmental Rhetoric (2017), is available from Routledge Taylor & Francis Group, and Amazon.